 Anifrolumab-fnia (Saphnelo)

-The FDA approved anifrolumab is for the treatment of adult patients with moderate or severe systemic lupus erythematosus (SLE).
+Anifrolumab is a medicine used as an add-on treatment for adult with moderate to severe systemic lupus erythematosus (SLE), a disease in which the immune system attacks the body causing inflammation and organ damage.
 Currently, anifrolumab is not approved for treating lupus affecting the kidneys (nephritis) or lupus affecting the central nervous system.
 Anifrolumab may be used in combination with other drugs, such as hydroxychloroquine and glucocorticoids (steroids).
-It works by blocking molecules that can trigger the immune system to attack different parts of the body.
+It works by blocking molecules that can trigger the immune system to attack normal cells and tissues.

 How To Take It